mj-webflow/translation-project/TRANSLATION_WORKFLOW.md

 ## License

-This translation workflow is part of the translation-project and uses:
+This localization workflow is part of the translation-project and uses:
 - Webflow API v2
-- OpenAI API
 - Next.js 16
 - React 19